It's Rush Limbaugh, the EIB Network, and we're in the midst of, I'm in the midst of some major audio malfunction problems here.

 Why do you have to pretend that you're not a conservative in order to win the independence?

-No, you know, that's a story we're telling ourselves.
+Well, no, that's a story we're telling ourselves.

 That's another one of these lies that we're believing.

-Well, the independents conservatives are extremists.
+Well, the independents and conservatives are extremists.

-And Harry Reed's not an extremist.
+Yeah, and Harry Reid's not an extremist.

-Harry Reid, Republicans want arsenic and mercury in the water.
+Harry Reid, Republicans, want arsenic and mercury in the water.

 That's not an extremist, but we are.